Inverleith

 Today Inverleith is home to houses often being sold considerably in excess of one million pounds sterling.
 These include Scotland's most expensive penthouses, selling for £1.5m, and a recently renovated villa, which sold for over two million pounds sterling.
 The houses are generally handsome and spacious Victorian or Georgian villas with two or three floors, garages and quite large gardens.
 The residents tend to be employed in professions in central Edinburgh.
 It is convenient for such workers, as it lies only a mile and a half from the centre.
 Being on grounds slightly higher than the centre, it commands views of the Edinburgh skyline, including Edinburgh Castle and Arthur's Seat.
 It has one of the lowest crime rates in the city and is a designated conservation area.

 Within the area are Fettes College, an independent boarding school, and the state-run Broughton High School.
 Edinburgh Academy, an independent day school, is nearby in the north of the New Town.

 The area gives its name to the Inverleith ward under the City of Edinburgh Council created in 2007, but this encompasses a larger territory including Stockbridge, Comely Bank and more westerly neighbourhoods such as Blackhall, Craigleith and Drylaw.

 Early proprietors

 Inverleith was for over two centuries owned by the Rocheid (sometimes spelt Rochead) family.
 It changed hands when a co-heiress, Mary (d.
 1749) married Sir Francis Kinloch, 3rd Baronet, of Gilmerton (1676–1747).
+Their son Alexander (d.
+1755) inherited the entire Inverleith estates, and changed his surname to become Alexander Rocheid of Inverleith.
+Alexander and his descendants spent most of their time in Germany, and the Inverleith estate was leased.
+In 1774, Inverleith House was built, to designs by the architect David Henderson.
+Alexander's son James Rocheid of Inverleith leased Inverleith Mains at the beginning of the 19th century to George Lauder (1776–1824), Comptroller of the City of Edinburgh's Tolls, and the great-grandfather of Sir Harry Lauder.